Divertimento (Bernstein): Background

-Divertimento was composed two years after the death in 1978 of Bernstein's wife, Felicia Montealegre, after a battle with lung cancer.
+Divertimento was composed two years after the death in 1978 of Bernstein's wife, Felicia Montealegre from lung cancer.
 They were married for 28 years, and Bernstein took care of her during her final years.
 In December 1979, he decided to take a sabbatical from commitments and projects, among which was the preparation of an opera based on Nabokov's Lolita, to devote his time exclusively to composing.
-In this period, which started in December 1979, he worked on many projects, including an untitled film to be directed by Francis Ford Coppola that was eventually abandoned, and another musical with the working title Alarums and Flourishes which Bernstein ended on because it grew to be "more and more Broadway-ish".
+In this period, which started in December 1979, he worked on many projects, including an untitled film to be directed by Francis Ford Coppola that was eventually abandoned and another musical with the working title Alarums and Flourishes which Bernstein ended on because it grew to be "more and more Broadway-ish".

-Finally, in April 1980, Bernstein received a commission by the Boston Symphony Orchestra (BSO) to celebrate their centennial in their upcoming 1980-81 season.
+Finally, in April 1980, Bernstein received a commission by the Boston Symphony Orchestra (BSO) to celebrate their centennial in their upcoming 1980–81 season.
 Bernstein had significant ties to the BSO, as he had grown up in Boston, graduated from Harvard University, and had spent some time in the 1940s at the Tanglewood Music Center, which had marked his directorial debut.
 His lifelong relationship with the orchestra was fruitful, as he conducted at least 133 BSO concerts.

 Divertimento was initially devised as a short one-movement composition, but later become a longer suite with the original short piece as the first movement.
 The work was completed in Fairfield, Connecticut, in August 1980, but not yet orchestrated until a few days before the first performance.
 Bernstein dedicated the piece "with affection to the Boston Symphony Orchestra in celebration of its centenary."

 The piece premiered on September 25, 1980, at the Symphony Hall in Boston, with the BSO conducted by Seiji Ozawa.
 At the premiere, in conversations with the Boston Globe, Bernstein described his own composition as "a fun piece" and a composition that "reflects my youthful experiences here where I heard my first orchestral music".

 The composer revised the last movement of the piece in September 1983 to change the ending of the whole composition, with further revisions in 1987 and 1988.
 The piece was published shortly after its completion by the Leonard Bernstein Music Publishing Company and Boosey & Hawkes.